PAIR-code/lit/docs/user_guide.md

 ### Debugging Text Generation

 Does the training data explain a particular error in text generation?
 We analyze a T5 model on the CNN-DM summarization task.
-LIT’s *Prediction Score* module allows us to look at per-example ROUGE scores, and quickly select an example with middling performance (screenshot section (a)).
+LIT’s *Scalars* module allows us to look at per-example ROUGE scores, and quickly select an example with middling performance (screenshot section (a)).
 We find the generated text (screenshot section (b)) contains an erroneous constituent: “alastair cook was